🔥 30% Off! →

 • Hypertension.

-Caffeine teams up with the sugar in energy drinks to create a dangerous duo that can raise blood sugar.
-Drinking a lot of caffeine impacts the way your body metabolizes the blood-sugar-regulating hormone known as insulin.
+Caffeine intake teams up with the sugar in energy drinks to create a dangerous duo that can raise blood sugar.
+High caffeine intake impacts the way your body metabolizes the blood-sugar-regulating hormone known as insulin.

 What’s more, the large amount of sugar in energy drinks may have a bad effect on beneficial intestinal bacteria.
 Altering the intestinal bacteria can increase the risk of obesity and developing metabolic syndrome.